 Thus the sequence L,R, lift on R, 1,2,3, R,L, lift on L, 1,2,3 can be replaced by L,R,P,L,R,L,R,L,P,R,L,R.

 In waltz and polka, shoulders should be parallel with those of your partner.
-The man's right hand should be holding his partner behind her left shoulder blade.
+The man's right hand should be holding his partner behind her left shoulder blade, or slightly lower.
 The man's right elbow should be kept high - not allowed to droop down.
 He should lean slightly backwards.
 Women should put their right hand behind the man's left shoulder but should not press downwards on the top of his shoulder - and never put your hand around a partner's neck.

 Finally, don't be put off thinking 'I shall never be able to dance'.
 I am not a natural dancer, I have little sense of rhythm, it takes me about six weeks to learn things that some people pick up in five minutes, so if I can do it (and many women say how good I am these days) anyone can do it - including you.
 But, like me, you may find it hard going!